 According to Procopius, once a healthy person got infected and had a low-grade fever, he would hallucinate images of devils and ghosts.
-Another record from John gives us a similar account: First, the illusions appeared and then a black ghost without a head appeared.
+Another record from John gives us a similar account: First, the illusions appeared, and then a black ghost without a head appeared.
 The person would shortly die after the swollen lymph nodes or black buboes emerged.

-Western civilization understood the Plague as a punishment from God.
+Western civilization understood the plague as a punishment from God.
 Ancient Chinese divine culture considers that humankind is “at one with Nature.”
-If the society is in moral decline and turns away from the divine, it will be punished.
+If society is in moral decline and turns away from the divine, it will be punished.
 Plagues and earthquakes are forms of punishment accepted by the ancients as sent by God.

 The similarity to plagues in ancient China

-As for the plague that spread at the end of the Qing Dynasty, according to Dr. Wu Lien-the, the plague researcher, the pathogen came from groundhogs, also known as woodchucks — a large type of ground squirrel.
+As for the plague that spread at the end of the Qing Dynasty, according to Dr. Wu Lien-the, the pathogen came from groundhogs, also known as woodchucks — a large type of ground squirrel.
 At that time, many fraudulent businessmen, because of its similar color, sold groundhog fur as the very expensive sable fur.
 In 1910 when the plague broke out in North-Eastern China, there were 2.5 million groundhog fur products saturating the market.

 Translation Sharon L. and edited by Helen